-[Seminar co-sponsored by Yahoo!]
-MixLeap Study #68 - Learning about Kubernetes operation from case studies of various companies
+[Seminar co-hosted by Yahoo!]
+MixLeap Study #68 - Learning about Kubernetes operations from case studies

 About the event